-- 2.2 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.3 The base currency of the Company is Pounds Sterling or such other currency as may be the lawful currency of the UK from time to time.
-The ACD in consultation with the Depositary shall determine the best means to effect this conversion. - 2.4 The maximum share capital of the Company is currently £500,000,000 and the minimum is £500,000.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.5 Shareholders in the Company are not liable for the debts of the Company. - 2.6 The Company has been established as a "Non-UCITS retail scheme" and is an AIF for the purposes of AIFMD. - 2.7 Information on the typical investor profile for the Fund is set out in Appendix 6.
+- 2.2 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.3 The base currency of the Company is Pounds Sterling or such other currency as may be the lawful currency of the UK from time to time. - 2.4 The maximum share capital of the Company is currently £200,000,000 and the minimum is £1,000,000.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.5 Information on the typical investor profile for the Fund is set out in Appendix 6. - 2.6 Shareholders in the Company are not liable for the debts of the Company. - 2.7 The Company has been established as a Undertakings for Collective Investments in Transferable Securities ("UK UCITS") scheme.